Faxn/faxn.github.io/ddep.md

 **INCOMPLETE**: The project is scheduled to be worked on in the future. (project 0 will have a status of incomplete because it's to be used as a template.)

-3. Projects aren't to be edited after the end of the day they are started.
-Make a new Project with a revised goal.
-4. Projects should take between 3-6 hours of effort.

-project deliverables live in /ddep/<serial>
-a description file for the project is at /_ddep/<serial>.md

 ## Listing